Ronald Blair: San Francisco 49ers

-Blair was selected by the San Francisco 49ers in the fifth round, 142nd overall, in the 2016 NFL draft.
+Blair was selected by the San Francisco 49ers in the fifth round (142nd overall) of the 2016 NFL draft.
 On November 27, 2016, Blair got his first NFL sack on Ryan Tannehill of the Miami Dolphins.
-He ended his rookie season playing in all 16 games, recording 16 tackles and three sacks.
+He finished his rookie year with 16 tackles and three sacks in 16 games and no starts.

 On September 3, 2017, Blair was placed on injured reserve.
-He was activated off injured reserve to the active roster on November 4, 2017.
+He was activated off injured reserve to the active roster on November 4.

-On November 13, 2019, Blair was placed on injured reserve after he tore his ACL in a Week 10 27–24 overtime loss to the Seattle Seahawks.
+On November 13, 2019, Blair was placed on injured reserve after he tore his ACL during a Week 10 27–24 overtime loss to the Seattle Seahawks.
 Without Blair, the 49ers reached Super Bowl LIV, but lost 31–20 to the Kansas City Chiefs.

 On March 23, 2020, Blair re-signed with the 49ers.
-He was placed on the active/physically unable to perform list (PUP) at the start of training camp on July 28, 2020, and was placed on the reserve/PUP list at the start of the regular season on September 5, 2020.
-He was released after the season on March 12, 2021.
+He was placed on the active/physically unable to perform list (PUP) at the start of training camp on July 28, and was placed on the reserve/PUP list at the start of the regular season on September 5.

+Blair was released after the season on March 12, 2021.